-Anedot customers can utilize GTM and FB Pixels for analytics and tracking
+Anedot customers can utilize tracking codes for analytics and tracking

 Google Analytics & Google Tag Manager

 You can use Google Analytics for tracking as well as UTM codes such as utm_source, utm_medium, and utm_campaign.
 If you need assistance building your URL to include UTM codes, you can use a tool such as UTMMaker.com.
 Using URL parameters for utm_source & utm_medium transfer directly to both Google Analytics and Google Tag Manager, and is the recommended way to provide this data to Analytics.
 They may be overridden, or provided if absent, in Tag Manager.

 We use the Google Analytics data layer to relay information about traffic and actions in our web app:

 - When a donation form is submitted with invalid payment fields, we relay the field name and the error (invalid vs missing), but no credit card data.

 - When a donor hits an e-commerce_transaction event trigger specified by the account (eg: completes a donation and lands on the receipt page), we relay the following:

 - utm codes